-You will meet many friendly and interesting people in Geneforge.
-Talking to them is a great way to figure out what is happening on Sucia Island and to advance the story.
+You will meet many friendly and interesting people in Geneforge 2.
+Talking to them is a great way to figure out what is happening in the Drypeak Mountains and advance the story.

 When you hold down the Tab key, the name of each visible character will be superimposed over its graphic on the terrain screen.
 Interesting characters tend to have specific names (like 'Joe') as opposed to generic ones (like 'Guard').
-To approach a character and speak with it, click on it.
+To approach a character and speak with it, select it.